-If development of 100% Income-Restricted Units are-is determined to be infeasible for a particular site, at least 25% of units at such site will be affordable to Lower Income households or below, or an equivalent number of Income-Restricted Units at income levels calculated to an equivalent "Affordability Score," defined below.
-A Mixed-Income Project may also be pursued if a greater number or leveldepth of Income-Restricted units can be generated in a Mixed-Income Project than in a 100% Income-Restricted project.
+If development of 100% Income-Restricted Units are determined to be infeasible, at least 25% of units will be affordable to Lower Income households or below, or an equivalent number of Income-Restricted Units at income levels calculated to an equivalent "Affordability Score," defined below.
+A Mixed-Income Project may also be pursued if a greater number or depth of Income-Restricted units can be generated in a Mixed-Income Project than in a 100% Income-Restricted project.